 How do personal VPNs work?

-You, the user, download the VPN app and connect to your chosen server.
-As far as you’re concerned, your work is done.
+You, the user, download the VPN app, and connect to your chosen server.
+And that’s it, your work is done.
 All the data encryption and decryption are sorted by the server and the client on your device.

 Welcome to the wild-west of VPNs!
-We’re talking about consumer-grade VPNs, like Surfshark or whatever else a person reading this article (that’s you) is using.
+We’re talking about consumer-grade VPNs, like Surfshark or whatever else you might be using.
 Premium VPNs, just like budget VPNs and free VPNs, are classed by nothing else but the price.
 This type of VPN can combine some of the features described in the previous sections, depending on their attempts.

 But for the consumer, the choice isn’t obvious: they may be free, but free VPNs are worse than the premium ones in every way.
 When it comes to functionality like the number of servers, server locations, speed, whether or not speed limits exist, the usability of the app, platforms supported, and so on, premium VPNs win every time.